Facts and Figures

 The Technical Advisory Committee is chaired by the Deputy Director, Virginia Criminal Sentencing Commission.
 This committee is comprised of technical experts from the Department of Corrections, Department of Criminal Justice Services, Department of Juvenile Justice, Joint Legislative Audit and Review Commission, Virginia Criminal Sentencing Commission, Supreme Court and private research organizations.

-With the implementation of Virginia Corrections Information System (VACORIS), the Statistical Analysis & Forecast Unit has rebuilt the offender population data used for analysis.
+With the implementation of Virginia Corrections Information System (VACORIS), the Research, Policy, and Planning Unit has rebuilt the offender population data used for analysis.
 These rebuilt data streams adhere to documented data definitions and better reflect actual population figures than previously released data.
 Using the rebuilt data extracted from VACORIS, R&F issued a FY1990 – FY2006 Recidivism Trend Report to replace previously published recidivism reports.
 Future detailed Recidivism reports will be developed using data from VACORIS and will be posted as available.